Canon 1D X Mark II vs Sony A7

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX Mark II does not offer wifi capability.

 The 1DX Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the A7 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.

 Review summary: Canon 1D X Mark II vs Sony A7